aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Help!
-I am being held prisoner in a fortune cookie factory.
+> 🥠 The fortune you seek is in another cookie.

-Last update: Wed Oct 23 05:09:26 2024
+Last update: Thu Oct 24 05:09:09 2024

 ### Let's play! 🎮